 We therefore ensure that pupils undertake a mix of work in these areas from day to day.
 Pupils will also attend court with other members of chambers to ensure that a range of court work at all levels is seen and pupils will occasionally be asked to do written work for other members of chambers.

 We typically take a decision about tenancy between six to nine months into pupillage.

 Chambers will only take on pupils whom we consider to have a good chance of being offered tenancy – in the unlikely event we do not find anyone who meets this test we will not award any pupillages.
-The effect of this is that since 2007 all six of our pupils have gone on to become tenants in chambers.
+In recent years, the vast majority of our pupils have been taken on.